aishwarya250/Bangalore_House_Price_Prediction_AWS/README.md

 ```

 ### Results
-Here is the web application which takes the parameter and tells us the prediction probability and the factors on which it calculates is shown in the dashboard.
+Here is the web application which takes the parameter and tells us the prediction probability and the factors on which it calculates.

 ![webapplication](https://github.com/aishwarya250/Bangalore_House_Price_Prediction_AWS/blob/main/Demo/1.png)